interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 .. attention:: If two ``BlockChain`` entries have the same ``maxHeight``, do **not** change ordering!

 .. note:: The assumption for ``Chains`` is that, in the majority of cases, block headers will be appended to the *main chain* (longest chain), i.e., the ``BlockChain`` entry at the most significant position in the queue/heap.
-Similarly, transaction inclusion proofs (:ref:`verifyTransaction`) are only checked against the *main chain*.
+Similarly, transaction inclusion proofs (:ref:`verifyTransactionInclusion`) are only checked against the *main chain*.
 This means, in the average case lookup complexity will be O(1).
 Furthermore, block headers can only be appended if they (i) have a valid PoW and (ii) do not yet exist in ``BlockHeaders`` - hence, spamming is very costly and unlikely.
 Finally, blockchain forks and re-organizations occur infrequently, especially in Bitcoin.
 In principle, optimizing lookup costs should be prioritized, ideally O(1), while inserting of new items and re-balancing can even be O(n).

 .. *Substrate* ::
   // ideally: